ImNotAVirus/simple_enum/guides/fast_vs_slow_access.md

     end

-This time, the `color(value, :value)` access has been transformed into a big `case` checking at runtime the value of the arguments given to the Enum.
+This time, the `color(value, :value)` access has been transformed into a big `case` checking at runtime the value of the arguments given.

 _It is therefore recommended, when it is possible, to avoid creating temporary variables in order to store arguments for an Enum access._